Sewing Classes in Los Angeles with School Options

 For students who'd like to pick up basic skills through evening and weekend classes, the certificate of completion program requires 46 units of study.
 Required courses concentrate on sample making, pattern making and grading, fashion sketching and design, draping and fashion design.

 Certificate of Completion in Fashion Technology

 The certificate requires 28 units and can be completed in less than two years.
 Students take a series of classes in sample making, pattern making, fashion sketching and gown draping.
 All of the classes cover design skills and give students real-world experience in the fashion industry.

-Certificate of Achievement or Associate in Arts in Fashion Design
+Associate in Arts in Fashion Design

 Other Schools in the Area